calimero-project/calimero-server/README.md

 	`<knxSubnet type="usb" medium="rf" domainAddress="000000004b01">0409:005a</knxSubnet>`

+### Launcher Code

+The KNXnet/IP server startup code is in `Launcher.java`, a Java `Runnable` which also loads the server configuration (use the `server-config.xml` configuration template located in the folder `resources`).
+The launcher expects a URI or file name pointing to the XML server configuration.
+To run the KNXnet/IP server and gateway directly in Java code, see the implementation and Javadoc of `Launcher.java`.

 Logging
 -------

 Calimero KNXnet/IP server uses the [Simple Logging Facade for Java (slf4j)](http://www.slf4j.org/).
 Bind any desired logging frameworks of your choice.
-The default maven dependency is the [Simple Logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html).
+The default gradle/maven dependency is the [Simple Logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html).
 It logs everything to standard output.
 The simple logger can be configured via the file `simplelogger.properties`, JVM system properties, or `java` command line options, e.g., `-Dorg.slf4j.simpleLogger.defaultLogLevel=warn`.